okabsd/HTTP/README.md

 Passing the wrong method string will result in total chaos.
 Try to avoid that.

-The chainable methods provided on the `io` object are as follows:
+The methods provided on the `io` object are as follows.
+Each one returns the `io` object for chaining.

 `.cred()`